▶️ LISTEN TO THIS ARTICLE

 Fine-tuning wins on tasks where you need the model to behave differently, not just know more.
 Domain-specific terminology, consistent output formats, specialized reasoning patterns, and tone calibration all respond better to fine-tuning than to RAG or prompting.

-A 2024 study testing fine-tuning versus RAG on agricultural domain questions found that fine-tuning alone improved accuracy by over 6 percentage points, while RAG added another 5 points on top.
-The gains were cumulative, not competitive.
-Answer similarity across geographic contexts jumped from 47% to 72% with fine-tuning alone, suggesting the model internalized domain patterns that retrieval couldn't provide.
+A 2024 study testing fine-tuning versus RAG on agricultural domain questions found that the two approaches were complementary: fine-tuning improved performance on its own, and RAG added more on top.
+The authors also observed better answer consistency across geographic contexts, suggesting the model internalized domain patterns that retrieval couldn't provide.

-Fine-tuning shines when you have 500-10,000 high-quality labeled examples, when the task requires a specific style or format that prompting can't reliably enforce, when inference latency matters (no retrieval step), when you need a smaller, cheaper model to match a larger model's performance on your specific task, and when your domain vocabulary or reasoning patterns differ significantly from the base model's training.
+Fine-tuning shines when you have enough high-quality labeled examples to support a real training run, when the task requires a specific style or format that prompting can't reliably enforce, when inference latency matters (no retrieval step), when you need a smaller, cheaper model to match a larger model's performance on your specific task, and when your domain vocabulary or reasoning patterns differ significantly from the base model's training.

 Fine-tuning fails when your knowledge changes frequently (you'd need to retrain), when you don't have labeled examples (you can't fine-tune on vibes), and when the base model already handles the task well (you're adding unnecessary complexity).